Charleston shopping center loses restaurant tenant, gains liquor store

 "Last year was undoubtedly a very unprecedented time for everyone," said Keegan Bird, owner and CEO of Beech Restaurants.
 "And while other restaurants had to scramble to stay afloat, we not only survived, we were able to thrive, and we want to thank our many patrons for the outpouring of support."

-Also, Chasing Sage restaurant opens June 23 at 267 Rutledge Ave. in Charleston after saying goodbye to a series of pop-ups during COVID-19.
+Also, Chasing Sage opens June 23 at 267 Rutledge Ave. in Charleston after saying goodbye to a series of pop-up eateries during COVID-19.

 Time change